Janet Rooney, MOMSc

 Manual Osteopathic Practitioner

-At OsteoRhythm, we offer personalized manual osteopathic treatments to alleviate pain, enhance mobility, and improve your overall well-being.
+At OsteoRhythm, we offer personalized manual osteopathic treatments to alleviate pain, enchance mobility, and improve your overall well-being.
 Discover the power of holistic healing.

 Osteopathic Manual Practitioner BA, BHSc, MOMSc